JuliaGraphics/Luxor.jl/docs/src/basics.md

 The origin (0/0) starts off at the top left: the x axis runs left to right, and the y axis runs top to bottom.

 The `origin()` function moves the 0/0 point to the center of the drawing.
 It's often convenient to do this at the beginning of a program.
+You can use functions like `translate()` to change the location of the origin.

 `background()` fills the image with a color, covering any previous contents.
 By default, PDF files have a white background, whereas PNG drawings have no background, so the background appears transparent in other applications.

-If you have a clipping region, `background()` fills just that region:
+If there is a current clipping region, `background()` fills just that region:

 ```@example
 using Luxor, Colors # hide